-At August 31, 2021 and 2020, the discount rate was 3.87% and 4%, respectively.
+At August 31, 2022 and 2021, the discount rate was 3.87%.

 An allowance for uncollectible contributions is provided based on management's estimate of uncollectible pledges and historical trends.
 Pledges deemed to be uncollectible are charged off against the allowance in the period of determination.